-In addition to the course requirements of the several curricula, students must also fulfill the general requirements in physical education, military science, and hygiene.
+In addition to the course requirements of the several curricula, students must also fulfill the general requirements in physical education and military science.

 To be eligible for graduation, a student must have attained a grade average of 72 or above in the work required for graduation in his curriculum.
 Grades in courses accepted for transfer credit are excluded in computing this average.